Glomerulonephritis (GN) is inflammation of the glomeruli, which

-be life threatening and requires immediate treatment.
-Sometimes this condition
+and requires immediate treatment.
+The condition is sometimes called nephritis.

-is called nephritis.
-There can be both acute (sudden) glomerulonephritis and
+There can be both acute (sudden) glomerulonephritis and chronic (long-term or recurring)

 - strep throat